Toodyay Public Library: Community Hall 1921-1927

 In July 1926 ownership of the building and land reverted to the Crown and subsequently to the Toodyay Road Board.
 In November 1926 the Water Supply Department requested from the Board payment of arrears due on the Mechanics' Institute account amounting to £3/12/-.

 Toodyay Road Board 1927-1958

 In 1926, the former mechanics institute building on Stirling Terrace was vested in the Toodyay Road Board.
 The following year it was renovated and became the new Toodyay Road Board offices.
 In 1947, the Toodyay Public Library commenced in the southern room of the building.
-In March of 1959, the Road Board Offices moved to the restored courthouse allowing the Toodyay Public Library to further expand into the space vacated by the Road Board.
+In March 1959, the Road Board Offices moved to the restored courthouse allowing the Toodyay Public Library to further expand into the space vacated by the Road Board.

 Toodyay Public Library 1959-onwards

 In 1959 the building was renamed to the Toodyay Public Library.

 The building is currently registered on the Australian Heritage Database.